About Skogvann Waterfall

 Such was the effect of driving into Swedish Lapland between Narvik, Norway and Björkliden.

-While there was infrastructure fronting this waterfall, it appeared that whatever it was that was here (a farm? a cafe or lodging?), it wasn’t operational though I did show up on a Sunday.
+While there was infrastructure fronting this waterfall, it appeared that whatever it was that was here (apparently a cafe and a giant Troll carving used to be here), it was neither present nor operational though I did show up on a Sunday.

 So I used the large clearing or car park there to stop the car (see directions below), then stretch out my legs while checking out this imposing waterfall.